-This is the first release by the noise, ambient and industrial one-man outfit Falso Documental.
-While it was recorded and digitally self-released on 2017, the label from the chilean city of Chillán, Ediciones Teratológicas, did a release on tape from this EP, including 18 minute bonus live track from the first performance of the artist in the city of Valparaiso.
-Hearing it at first, the sounds and various noises and recordings give us a look into the life of this South American country at the end of the world.
-Let’s look a bit closer.
+This is the first release from the one-man noise, ambient and industrial outfit Falso Documental.
+While it was recorded and digitally self-released in 2017, the label from the Chilean city of Chillán, Ediciones Teratológicas, released this EP on cassette, including an 18-minute bonus live track from the artist’s first performance in the city of Valparaiso.
+At first listen, the sounds and various noises and recordings give us a glimpse into the life of this South American country at the end of the world.
+Let’s take a closer look.

-Pulsating textures, vibrating sounds and an analog lo-fi atmosphere cover this release by an artist that also has another release on the label under the name Winétt.
-While it has the same ambient focused approach, it is very different.
-Falso Documental centers arround the manipulation of field recordings through tape and a microphone and the use of a Casio keyboard run through effect pedals.
-All of this give us an unique look through the life on the city of Santiago, were the sounds were recorded.
+Pulsating textures, vibrating sounds and an analog lo-fi atmosphere cover this release by an artist who also has another release on the label under the name Winétt.
+While it shares the same ambient-focused approach, it is very different.
+Falso Documental focuses on the manipulation of field recordings using tape and a microphone, and the use of a Casio keyboard run through effects pedals.
+All of this gives us a unique look through life on the streets of Santiago where the sounds were recorded.

-Harsh resonances turn into drones that grabs us and makes us dive into a pool of distorted layers.
-Then, calm comes, and we are sucked in into a moment of reflection accompanied by a big and long reverberation.
-There we stay, adrift.
+Harsh resonances turn into drones that grab us and plunge us into a pool of distorted layers.
+Then silence comes and we are sucked into a moment of reflection accompanied by a great and long reverberation.
+We stay there, drifting.

-The experimental and noise scene is very connected with the punk scene, with a DIY ethos and a longing that cames from a desire for something different.
-Something that works as rejection for the things we hate.
+The experimental and noise scene is very much connected to the punk scene, with a DIY ethos and a yearning that comes from a desire for something different.
+Something that functions as a rejection of the things we hate.

-This release was limited to 15 copies, so grab one while you can.
+This release is limited to 15 copies, so grab one while you can.